ionathanch/TT-model/TT-model/README.md

 well-typedness of their types are directly included as premises to strengthen the induction hypotheses when proving the fundamental theorem.
 The following simpler typing rules are derivable.
-Note that the function rule still requires well-typedness of the codomain type to ensure that its universe level matches that of the domain type, since the existence of suprema of levels is not imposed.
+The function rule still requires well-typedness of the codomain type to ensure that its universe level matches that of the domain type, since the existence of suprema of levels is not imposed.